AlexanderSchuetz97/jni-simple/README.md

 ### dynlink
 This feature is not enabled by default!

-If this feature is enabled it is assumed that the JVM can be found by the dynamic linker by itself.
+If this feature is enabled, it is assumed that the symbols exported by the JVM can be found by the dynamic linker by itself.
-All functions that "load" the jvm become noop.
-This feature should be enabled when making a shared library that is loaded by the JVM using `System.load` or `System.loadLibrary` because in this case the linker is guaranteed to be able to find the JVM.
+When this feature is enabled, all functions that "load" the jvm become a noop.

+This feature should be enabled when making a shared library that is loaded by the JVM using `System.load`, `System.loadLibrary`, or when writing a java agent that is loaded by specifying the `-agentlib` VM argument when starting the VM either from the command line or the JNI Invoker interface.
+In those cases, the dynamic linker is guaranteed to be able to find the symbols exported by the JVM.

 Note: This feature should not be used when writing a jvm launcher application.

-Note: Enabling both `dynlink` and `loadjvm` makes no sense, it just adds the `libloading` crate as an unnecessary dependency
+Note: Enabling both `dynlink` and `loadjvm` makes no sense, it just adds the `libloading` crate as an unnecessary dependency.

 ### asserts
 This feature is not enabled by default!